 MedlinePlus: Bullying (National Library of Medicine) – links to health information from the National Institutes of Health and other selected agencies and organizations.

 StopBullying.gov: Teens (U.S. Department of Health and Human Services) – Information from various government agencies on what bullying is, who is at risk, and how you can prevent and respond to bullying.

 TeensHealth (Nemours Foundation) – This team of pediatricians and other medical experts reviews all KidsHealth content regularly to ensure the information is as current as possible.

-Cancers in Young People (National Cancer Institute) – Covers types of cancers, finding a doctor, treatment choices, coping and support, after treatment, and related organizations.
+Adolescents and Young Adults with Cancer (National Cancer Institute) – Covers types of cancers, finding a doctor, treatment choices, coping and support, after treatment, and related organizations.

 TeensHealth: Types of Cancer Teens Get (Nemours Foundation) – A listing and description of types of cancers common in teens including symptoms, causes, treatments, and additional resources.